-This is the CM3-HOME schematic for what concerns WiFi interface:
+This is the CM3-HOME schematic for the part concerning the WiFi interface:

-as can be easily seen, the WiFi interface (GWF-3M-08) is powered only if the Q17 is turned on, bringing the WiFi module GND ping to ground.
+as can be easily seen, the WiFi interface (GWF-3M-08) is powered only if the Q17 is turned on, bringing the WiFi module GND pin to ground.

 In order to do that, the WiFi_ON signal has to be put at high logical level; the script below is useful just for that purpose: